SVG File-02

 How you deliver your message to donors is important.
 So, you must ensure your fundraising letter is compelling and persuasive.

-If you’re struggling writing your first letter, don’t worry.
+If you’re struggling to write your first letter, don’t worry.
 We’ll provide you with tried and trusted tips to improve your ability to write money-making fundraising letters.

 Top 5 Tips For Writing Persuasive Fundraising Letters